hybridgroup/gocv-site/content/blog/2018-11-28-opencv-4-support-and-custom-profiling.md

 weight: 1
 ---

-We're proud to announce our latest GoCV ([https://gocv.io](https://gocv.io)) version 0.18.0.
+We're proud to announce our latest release of GoCV ([https://gocv.io](https://gocv.io)) version 0.18.0.
 This is a big update, because we are now supporting the long awaited and just-released OpenCV version 4.0.

-As always we also have new features too from our amazing contributors.
+We also have some great new features from our amazing contributors.
 Thank you to everyone who has helped with the project getting ready for the release.

 You can take a look at the full changelog at [https://github.com/hybridgroup/gocv/blob/master/CHANGELOG.md#0180](https://github.com/hybridgroup/gocv/blob/master/CHANGELOG.md#0180) for the details, or read on to learn more.